 Whichever breathing exercises work for you, aim to do them for five to 10 minutes every day, or as often as you can remember.
-Do them any time or at strategic moments, like after a workout to help you unclench your pelvic floor, which likely jumped in to help you train.
+Do them any time or at strategic moments like after a workout to help you unclench your pelvic floor, which probably jumped in to help you train.

-One of Proulx’s favorite times for breathwork?
+One of Proulx's favourite times for breathwork?
 Right before bed.
-Research suggests deep breathing can help shift your nervous system out of a fight-or-flight state that makes you feel stressed and anxious, so you might sleep better afterward, she says.
-Plus, if there’s an emotional cause behind your overly tense pelvic floor (because, life), deep breathing can be a twofer, helping relax your body and mind at the same time.
+Research suggests deep breathing can help shift your nervous system out of a fight-or-flight state that makes you feel stressed and anxious, so you might sleep better afterwards, she says.
+Plus, if there's an emotional cause behind your overly tense pelvic floor (because, life), deep breathing can be a two-in-one, helping relax your body and mind at the same time.

 No, these aren't the type of exercises you'll show off in a gym or on your IG story.
 But doing them shouldn't make you any less proud.